The Mountaineers Emergency Line

 206-521-6030

-Calling the Mountaineers Emergency Line will bring the services of The Mountaineers organization to bear.
-The club representative can provide advice on managing through the incident, notify emergency contacts and relevant committee/club leadership, and serve as spokesperson for external organizations such as the media.
+Calling the Mountaineers Emergency Line will bring the support of the organization to bear.
+The responding representative can provide advice on managing through the incident, notify emergency contacts and relevant committee/org-wide leadership, and serve as spokesperson for external organizations such as the media.

 If you call the Mountaineers Emergency Line, you will hear a message that says:

 You have reached the Mountaineers Emergency Line.
-If you are involved in a trip emergency, call 911.
-If you’ve already done this, please press ‘1’.
-You will be connected to the club representative on-call who can provide further assistance.
-If you have tried that person and they are not available, press ‘2’, if they are not available press '3'.
+If you are currently involved in a Mountaineers activity-related emergency, please hang up and dial 911.
+If you have already notified 911, please stay on the line and you will be connected to the on-call Mountaineers emergency contact who can provide you with further assistance."

 View, download, and/or print a summary of the Mountaineers Emergency Contact Procedures.
 You can print and can cut out a card to carry in your Ten Essentials package or store the file on your mobile device.